LGM-25C Titan II: Mishaps

-On 20 June 1974, one of two engines failed to ignite on a Titan II launch from Silo 395C at Vandenberg AFB in California.
-The launch was part of the Anti Ballistic Missile program and was witnessed by an entourage of general officers and congressmen.
+On 20 June 1974, one of two start cartridges failed to ignite due to faulty wiring on a Titan II launch from Silo 395C at Vandenberg AFB in California.
+The launch was part of the anti-ballistic missile program and was witnessed by an entourage of general officers and congressmen.
 The Titan suffered severe structural failure with both the hypergolic fuel tank and the oxidizer tank leaking and accumulating in the bottom of the silo.
 A large number of civilian contractors were evacuated from the Command and Control Bunker.

 On 24 August 1978, SSgt Robert Thomas was killed at a site outside Rock, Kansas when a missile in its silo leaked propellant.
 Another airman, A1C Erby Hepstall, later died from lung injuries sustained in the spill.

 On 19 September 1980, a major explosion occurred after a socket from a large socket wrench rolled off a platform, fell, and punctured the missile's lower-stage fuel tank, causing a fuel leak.
 Because of the hypergolic propellants involved, the entire missile exploded a few hours later, killing an Air Force airman, SrA David Livingston, and destroying the silo (374-7, near Damascus, Arkansas).
 This was the same missile that had been in the silo during the deadly fire at site 373–4, refurbished and relocated after the incident.
 Due to the warhead's built-in safety features, it did not detonate and was recovered about 100 m away.
 The 1988 television movie Disaster at Silo 7 is loosely based on the event.
 Author Eric Schlosser published a book centered on the accident, Command and Control: Nuclear Weapons, the Damascus Accident, and the Illusion of Safety, in September 2013.
 Command and Control, a documentary film based on Schlosser's book, aired on PBS on 10 January 2017.